 The first governmental project proposed for the Çamlihemsin region was a national park.
-On August 31 1994, it was designated as the Kackar Mountains National Park (Fig. 2.) and the Firtina River was declared a "Natural Protection Area" (Expert report file no: 1998/963).7 With this proposal, the whole region was automatically protected by national park regulations.
+On August 31 1994, it was designated as the Kackar Mountains National Park (Fig. 2.)

+Fig. 2.
+Glacier Lake in Kackar Mountains.
+Courtesy of Tugrul Ilter and the Firtina River was declared a "Natural Protection Area" (Expert report file no: 1998/963).6 With this proposal, the whole region was automatically protected by national park regulations.
 This plan showed great potential to benefit environmental preservation of the area.
 Because of excellent opportunities for mountain climbing, hiking, white water rafting and fishing, people who enjoy wilderness sports are attracted to this region (Fig. 3 and 4.)